LorenzoPegorari/SimplyColorful/README.md

 - Support for both stacked tabs and sliding panes
 - Colorful and animated headings
 - Support for core plugins
-- Simple support for popular community plugins (Excalidraw, Dataview, Calendar, Advanced Tables, etc.)
+- Support for popular community plugins (Excalidraw, Dataview, Calendar, Advanced Tables, etc.)
 - Support for [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings)
 # Installation
 This theme was reviewed by the [Obisidan team](https://github.com/obsidianmd), and was inserted in the [official list of themes](https://github.com/obsidianmd/obsidian-releases/blob/master/community-css-themes.json) after approval on [pull request #4403](https://github.com/obsidianmd/obsidian-releases/pull/4403).